 The Path to Innovation Device | Biologic | Drug

-The Mission of ISCTR is to provide an environment for collaboration and guidance among basic and clinical scientists, regulatory authorities and the medical industry to expedite scientific discoveries into clinical applications, disseminate the science among the scientific community, promote research, development of guidelines for training and certification in Translational Research, influence health care policy, educate the public, and improve the well-being of patients.
+The Mission of ISCTR is to provide an environment for collaboration and guidance among academia, regulatory, medical industry, and payers to expedite scientific discoveries into clinical applications, disseminate the science among the scientific community, promote research, develop guidelines for training and certification in Translational Research, influence health care policy, educate the public, and improve the well-being of patients.

 The International Society for Cardiovascular Translational Research (ISCTR) is a non-profit organization that was founded in 2007 by Dr. Nabil Dib with a goal to expedite scientific discovery to clinical application (patients).